RENEE MONTAGNE, Host:

 RICHARD HARRIS: Sydney Levitus works in an ordinary government office building in the ordinary town of Silver Spring, Maryland, but his work frequently transports him - at least figuratively - back onto the helms of ships that plied the seas many decades ago.
 He's looking at temperature readings from the ship's logbooks.

-Mr. SYDNEY LEVITUS (National Oceanic and Atmospheric Administration): The data are priceless because you can't go back in time, obviously.
+SYDNEY LEVITUS: The data are priceless because you can't go back in time, obviously.

 HARRIS: Levitus picks up a random stack of cards.